 It was an exhausting trip, only for the young, and I am grateful for their help and willingness to dive in with me.
 We were fortunate to experience many cultures of the United States, our countries within a country, for hospitality on nights we couldn’t afford a hotel, the camaraderie with fellow adventurers and our education in production of that size.

-At our hotel in Florida, he came out one morning in his leather jacket as we sat by the pool.
-He went to the tiki hut bar, ordered a drink and sat on a stool.
+At our hotel in Florida, he came out one morning in his leather jacket, went to the tiki hut bar, ordered a drink and sat on a stool.
 We talked while little kids in swimsuits patted by on the cement with their wet feet laughing.
 He always seemed so out of place to me.